hansama0902/hansama0902-DBMS_Assignment_QueryDatabaseWithSQL/README.md

 ```bash
 .read query1.sql
 ```
-This command will read and execute the SQL statements from the query1.sql file, creating the MusicVideo table in the chinook.db database.
+This command will read and execute the SQL statements from the query1.sql file, creating the MusicVideo table in the  MediaDB.db database.

 4.Exit SQLite
 ```bash